TheFirstFen/lnu/year2/code/1dt905/a02-project/README.md

 an algorithmic solver

+TODO: Fis solver to work after user inputs either variation of (M, E, S); These do not work due to changing the center color of each side which current solving algorithm is dependent on in a way.

 Abstract

 This report delves into the creation of a Rubik's Cube application in Java, featuring 3D visualization, JavaFX integration, and an algorithmic solver.
 The subject matter revolves around the development process, with a specific focus on the challenges faced during this project.